Does ABA Therapy Work? Real Results for Children with Autism

 Explore Early Intervention Results

-How We Measure Whether Therapy Is Working
+How we Measure Whether Therapy is Working

 Progress is measured using the Vineland Adaptive Behavior Scales (Vineland-3), a nationally recognized assessment that evaluates how children function in everyday life.
+This allows us to track progress in a way that reflects real-world improvement, not just performance during therapy sessions.

 See how we measure progress